You’re one of the unlucky ones.

 The Ball Python is a non-venomous snake.
 It has teeth or fangs just like the venomous variety have, but it has no toxin and it isn’t considered an aggressive snake.
 Non-venomous snakes like these are commonly kept as pets.

 For snakes not to be aggressive, they want the right temperature, the right humidity, the right ventilation and the right food schedule.
+Good ball python bedding helps, too.
 Proper husbandry is key to turning an aggressive pet into a calm one.

 Understand The Needs Of Your Captive Snake